mikeholownych/PowerDNS-Admin/README.md

 To get started as quickly as possible, try option 1.
 If you want to make modifications to the configuration option 2 may be cleaner.

+### Supported Python versions

+PowerDNS-Admin is tested on Python 3.6 through 3.12.
+The application includes compatibility shims so it can run under newer Python versions where the ``distutils`` module has been removed.

 #### Option 1: From Docker Hub

 To run the application using the latest stable release on Docker Hub, run the following command: